mcandre/rez/README.md

 ## Triggering the task definition

-When we execute `rez [<task names>]`, then rez compiles your task definition to a binary `.rez/bin/delegate-rez[.exe]`.
+When we execute `rez [<task names>]`, then rez compiles your task definition to a binary `bin/delegate-rez[.exe]` inside of the `.rez` cache directory.
 Then rez executes the delegate, triggering your task definition's `main()` entrypoint.
 From there, it's all your control flow.

 ### Task definition build settings

 rez queries standard locations to automatically infer the compiler toolchain, similar to the `cmake` task runner.

-For example, in Windows (COMSPEC), rez uses `vcvars.bat` to enable an MSVC cl.exe environment.
+For example, in Windows (COMSPEC), rez uses `vcvars.bat` to enable an MSVC cl.exe environment. rez caches a copy of the MSVC environment variable pairs in `.rez\rez-env.txt`, so that successive `rez` commands run faster.

 On UNIX systems like Linux and macOS, rez applies the active `c++` or `cc` compiler, depending on the task definition language.